 What was once a forbidden practice and only every used as a last resort is now very common.
-The medium length for a marriage in the US these days is around 11 years and divorce rates have been rising steadily throughout the 20th century and some 29% of marriages will suffer some form of ‘disruption’ and in many cases lead to a divorce.
+The medium length of marriage in the US these days is around 11 years, and divorce rates have been rising steadily throughout the 20th century.
+Some 29% of marriages will suffer some form of ‘disruption’ and in many cases lead to a divorce.

 However how has divorce law changed over time?